corquaid/international-space-station-APIs/README.md

 It's my goal to keep these APIs up to date depending on rocket launch schedules and spacecraft docking and departures from the ISS.

+*Update:* I am now using these APIs in my [React ISS Tracker app](https://corquaid.github.io/react-iss-tracker).

 I hope the level of detail in these APIs is useful for your own projects.

 Ad Astra!